Tutorial | Semantic models for agents#

 Add instructions#

-You can add instructions that will be used in every query to help guide the LLM.
+You can add instructions that will help guide the LLM in every query.
 In this example, the instructions will be simple, though in the real world they can be much more complex.

 1. Navigate to Instructions in the left panel.